uwla/vue-data-table/README.md

 </script>
 ```

-**Note**: We can give any name to the event emitted by `DataTableEventBus`.
+**Note**: We can give any name to the event.
 We just have to remember to update this name in all places that we are using it.

 ### Sorting components